jupyter-book/myst-theme/README.md

 ### Develop

 These packages are best shown using `storybook` a UI library that powers the docs.
+This is the same tool that powers [the MyST Theme components documentation](https://executablebooks.github.io/myst-theme/?path=/docs/components-introduction--docs).

 ```
 npm run storybook